Tabs Studio home Order Download Documentation Blog* Support

 3. Group files from the specific folder.

-Allow all files from the c:\Projects\4\4\HTML folder to be combinable with other files:
+Let all files from the c:\Projects\4\4\HTML folder be combinable with other files:

 (?<M>c:\\Projects\\4\\4\\HTML)|(?<M>^[^\\]+$)